-- Support in compiling water audits & associated data. - ♦ Level I Validation of audits to comply with SWRCB requirements. - ♦ Component Analysis of real losses and apparent losses. - Meter Accuracy Testing. - Comprehensive Leak Detection.
+- Support in compiling water audits & associated data. - ♦ Level 1 Validation of audits to comply with SWRCB requirements. - ♦ Component Analysis of real losses and apparent losses. - Meter Accuracy Testing. - Comprehensive Leak Detection.

-In FY 2020-21, 17 BAWSCA member agencies participated in the Water Loss Management Program.
-As seen in Table 2-3, expenditures for the program totaled \$125,475.
+In FY 2021-22, twenty BAWSCA member agencies participated in the Water Loss Management Program, making it one of BAWSCA's most successful offerings.
+As seen in Table 2-3, expenditures for the program totaled \$239,366.